PipeCruz/Facial-Recognition-Discord-Bot/README.md

 # HelpfulBot.
 I am making this bot
-> Steve will pay for his actions
+> Zach will pay for his actions